Places We Protect

 419 acres

-Explore our work in this region
+Explore our work in Utah

 Visit

-Animals: If you’re fortunate, you might see an endangered southwestern willow flycatcher soar through the preserve on its way to nesting habitat close to St. George, Utah.
-Red-tailed hawks nest on the property each year, and rely on prey like lizards and small mammals to feed their young.
+If you’re fortunate, you might see an endangered southwestern willow flycatcher soar through the preserve on its way to nesting habitat close to St. George, Utah.
+Red-tailed hawks nest on the property each year and rely on prey like lizards and small mammals to feed their young.
 Other birds include the mountain bluebird, Say’s phoebe, tree swallows, cliff swallows and sharp-shinned hawks.
 At dusk it’s easy to spot bats hunting for insects.

 Background